-Tradescantia hirsutiflora (Dwarf Spiderwort)
+Tradescantia tharpii (Dwarf Spiderwort)

 Synonym: Tradescantia tharpii.
 Also known as Tharp’s spiderwort.

-Dwarf spiderwort is a low-growing perennial with three-petaled flowers that can be purple, blue or pink.
+Dwarf Spiderwort is a low-growing perennial with three-petaled flowers that can be purple, blue or pink.
 It forms a dense mound of green foliage.
 It blooms in early spring and re-blooms periodically in the summer.
 It grows best in well-drained sandy loam or clay loam soils as long as the drainage is good.
 It can go dormant in the summer as a natural defense against the heat.
 It attracts honeybees and bumblebees.

-Dwarf spiderwort is a great addition to a rock garden or perennial border.
+Dwarf Spiderwort is a great addition to a rock garden or perennial border.

 AT A GLANCE